Esri/indoors-servicenow-feature-service/README.md

 ## Instructions

-For ServiceNow location loader, see [Python Tool](Python%20Tool)
+For ServiceNow location loader, see the [python-tool](python-tool)

-For Koop provider for ServiceNow, see [koop-provider-servicenow](koop-provider-servicenow)
+For Koop provider for ServiceNow, see the [koop-provider](koop-provider)

 ## Resources
 - [ArcGIS Indoors Information model](https://pro.arcgis.com/en/pro-app/help/data/indoors/arcgis-indoors-information-model.htm)